auroranil/GLSL-Playground/README.md

 ## Compile & Run
 Run `make` to compile the program.
 Once it is compiled, type in your shader in the `playground.fsh` file and run the executable to see it in action.

+## Inputs
+GLSL Sandbox (Heroku)

+    // returns the dimensions of the window uniform vec2 resolution

+    // returns the mouse position in the interval [0.0, 1.0] for .xy.
+    // origin is at bottom-left
+    uniform vec2 mouse

+    // returns the time in seconds from when the program started uniform float time

+Shadertoy

+    // returns the dimensions of the window uniform vec2 iResolution

+    // returns the mouse coordinates (when clicked) for .xy
+    // and the mouse coordinates from last mouse press for .zw
+    // origin is at bottom-left
+    uniform vec4 iMouse

+    // returns the time in seconds from when the program started uniform float iGlobalTime

 ## What it can do
 * Read and execute custom fragment shaders